SS Great Britain: Australian service

 On 8 December 1863, she was reported to have been wrecked on Santiago, Cape Verde Islands whilst on a voyage from London to Nelson, New Zealand.
 All on board were rescued.

+Her passengers and crew witnessed a total solar eclipse in 1865 while passing the coastline of Brazil en route from Australia to England; they were able to observe stars in the daytime.

 On 8 October 1868 The Argus reported "To-day, at daylight, the fine steamship Great Britain will leave her anchorage in Hobson's Bay, for Liverpool direct.
 On this occasion she carries less than her usual complement of passengers, the season not being a favourite one with colonists desiring to visit their native land.
 Great Britain, however, has a full cargo, and carries gold to the value of about £250,000.
 As she is in fine trim, we shall probably have, in due time, to congratulate Captain Gray on having achieved another successful voyage."
 Gray died under mysterious circumstances, going missing overnight during a return voyage from Melbourne, on the night of 25/26 November 1872.
 On 22 December, she rescued the crew of the British brig Druid, which had been abandoned in the Atlantic Ocean.
 On 19 November 1874, she collided with the British ship Mysore in the Sloyne, losing an anchor and sustaining hull damage.
 Great Britain was on a voyage from Melbourne to Liverpool.